 The greater the number of components that require installation, the higher the risk of installation errors.

-While it’s relatively easy for a consumer to set up a home network, even the smallest of flaws can impact performance.
+While it’s relatively easy for a consumer to set up a home network, even the smallest flaws can impact performance.
 It’s not surprising that as the popularity of customer self-installation increases, there is a corresponding increase in the number of craft errors, which can lead to a higher frequency of service calls.

 One of the most common causes of repeat service calls is a loose connection, meaning an indoor connector is less than finger-tight.
-More than 50 percent of all indoor connectors are loose.

 In many cases, a connector may be loose with no ground continuity, meaning the connector post and nut are left floating or uncoupled.
 This leads to high resistance and results in instant signal level degradation, as well as causing ingress and egress issues.

-It’s also important to bear in mind the effect of low signal level on in-home performance degradation.
+It’s also important to bear in mind the effect of low signal levels on in-home performance degradation.
 If there is a reduction in the overall signal level as a result of increased passives (and associated passive loss), then this may not be sufficient to deliver adequate performance and will require amplification.

 However, by being cognizant of these issues, it’s possible to competitively deliver services that continue to exceed consumer demand and ensure a profitable future for service providers.